ednahayes/ednahayes.github.io/_posts/2017-06-11-Bloc-Chat-CaseStudy.md

 -A user would like to add messages in a chat room

--A user would like to add messages in a chat room

 -The user name needs to be saved

 -New messages are associated with no chat rooms other than the active chat room

 ## Solution
-First, we created the basic test rooms in Firebase, then we created a Room Factory Factory in Angular that defined all the Room related API queries extracting all the rooms previously created in Firebase.
+First, we created the basic test rooms in Firebase, then we created a Room Factory in Angular which defined all the room related API queries extracting all the rooms previously created in Firebase.
 AngularFire was used to coding Bloc Chat, which is somewhat simpler than others.